 Is visiting Palawan on your travel bucket list?
 Plan the trip around the annual Dinagyang Festival, which takes place in Iloilo City, about a one-hour flight away.
 Held on the fourth Sunday of January, the country’s cultural celebration includes parades, traditional costumes, dancing, food festivals and street parties.

-On the last Tuesday in January, Guizer Jarl (leader) and his Jarl Squad march through the town with torches, and set fire to a replica Viking galley.
+On the last Tuesday in January, Guizer Jarl (leader) and his Jarl Squad march through the town with torches and set fire to a replica Viking galley.
 Sound like fun?
-Visitors are welcome to watch, but participants are required to have resided in Shetland for at least five years.
+Visitors are welcomed to watch, but participants are required to have resided in Shetland for at least five years.

 The 2020 Up Helly Aa takes place on Jan.
 28, 2020.

 The idea for the World Buskers Festival was born when a street performer crashed the Festival of Flowers in 1993.
 Now in its 27th year, the festival features buskers of all types around the streets and venues of Christchurch showing off their craft: Think playing-card ninjas, stand-up comedians, drag queens and a boy with tape on his face.